+A victim of domestic violence who remains in the home after the perpetrator leaves (whether after getting an order that the perpetrator leave, or for other reasons) is not responsible for bills rendered in the name of the perpetrator.
 To obtain the benefit of this rule, you should call the utility company and ask that a new account be opened in your name.
 You should do this as quickly as possible.
-If you do not inform the company that your husband has left, a dispute will often arise as to when he actually left.
-The company may also claim that you accepted responsibility for your husband's old bills by leaving the account in his name for as long as you did.
+If you do not inform the company that your spouse or domestic partner has left, a dispute will often arise as to when they actually left.
+The company may also claim that you accepted responsibility for your spouse's old bills by leaving the account in their name for as long as you did.
 Therefore, it is strongly recommended that you make the change promptly.